Here's a primer on remote WMI: https://msdn.microsoft.com/en-us/library/aa389290.aspx

 Error getting products informations.

 Invalid Class WMI or WMI class not found on Windows Server 2003.
 On Windows Server 2003, Win32_Product is not enabled by default.
-You can enable it by following the steps provided in the link below:
+You can enable it by following the steps provided in this Microsoft Forum.

 Problem 3